grega913/audio2503/README.md

 - /api/lang_human_assist/{item_id} - taking care of streaming graph with human command
 - lang/part5.py - check basic implementation
 - static_my_web_ap/lang.js - logic for what to do in client (browser) - calling api routes and displaying html element by modifying css styles - is hidden/is not hidden . . .
+- playing a bit with the logic how/when to display "human_assist_section" div
+- got it to work with some problems. chatbot is throwing an Assertion error.
+So I commented out the asserion line in graphP5 chatbot node.
+But with doing that and using prompt from tutorial, I got 2 functions and it did not make it.
+Later, it worked.
+Anyway: this is the flow:
+- in lang5.html there's a `human-assist-sesction`, that is being hidden at beginning.
+So we are doing regular graph.stream, as normally., in `function stream_graph_results_protected`.
+We are sending BaseMessage through `create_message_response` function.
+Then in lang.js we have a function `createMessageElementAndCheckForHumanAssistance`.
+Here we check if we have a tool_call to the function `human_assistance`.
+If yes, we remove `is-hidden` class from element `human-assist-sesction`, which is displaying form for human assistance.
+Assistant here is filling the data and submitting it.
+This is calling a route `/api/lang_human_assist/{item_id}` with function stream_human_assist.
+Here we are calling graph.stream with `human_command`.
+Check part5.py for basic implementation.

 ## 20250322